-We have made rounding adjustments to reach some of the figures included in this Annual Report on Form 20-F. As a result, numerical figures shown as totals in some tables may not be an arithmetic aggregation of the figures that precede them.
+We have made rounding adjustments to reach some of the figures included in this prospectus.
+As a result, numerical figures shown as totals in some tables may not be an arithmetic aggregation of the figures that precede them.

 Industry and Market Data